geosolutions-it/geoserver/geoserver/doc/en/user/source/community/netcdf-ghrsst/index.rst

 -----------------

-A GHRSST file contains multiple variables that are related with each other, and should be explored toghether in order to better understand the data.
+A GHRSST file contains multiple variables that are related with each other, and should be explored together in order to better understand the data.
 Thus, it is assumed that the source GHRSST file is published as a single coverage view holding all the variables as bands, retaining their native name (this is important for the plugin to work):